Nancy-Chauhan/keystore/README.md

 ## Usage

-To deploy Keystore code BUILD and RUN docker, to enable the API at the port 4567 of the host
+To deploy Keystore code clone the repository and BUILD and RUN docker, to enable the API at the port 4567 of the host by following commands:
 ```
 docker build -t keystore .
 docker run -p 4567:4567 keystore